 3 experiments that have shown to increase productivity

 If we increase productivity we decrease the time we have to work.
 So let's say we got the same amount of money for doing the same amount of work we have done during a 40 hour week.
-But we do it in 10 hours, would that be possible?
-And in many cases, it would.
-And that's also what the first experiment is going to be about.
+But we do it in 10 hours and spend the rest of the time doing whatever we want.
+Wouldn't that be awesome?
+Bu would that be possible?

-Microsoft has done an experiment where they took the 5 day work week and made it into 4 and 3 day work week for some of the teams.
+Microsoft has done an experiment where they took the five day work week and made it into 4 and 3 day work week for some of the teams.
 This change, among other things, gave up to 40% better productivity.

-- Try to get these 3 things done before 11:00 am.
+- Try to get these three things done before let's say 11:00 am.

 - And after that, you can do what you want to do.

-Productivity experiment 2 - Have a NOT-to-do list
+Productivity experiment 2 - Have a NOT-to-do list.